Cigna Healthcare Study Ranks UAE A World-Leader For Vitality

-Dubai, United Arab Emirates, 01 February 2024: The UAE tops global charts with exceptional vitality scores, according to the Cigna Healthcare Vitality Study.
-The report findings, unveiled by Jrme Droesch, CEO of Domestic Health and Health Services, International Health, Cigna Healthcare, indicate that the UAE's commitment to holistic health has contributed to higher-than-average vitality levels, and a better work-life balance, positioning the country as a frontrunner in health and wellbeing.
+Dubai, United Arab Emirates: The UAE tops global charts with exceptional vitality scores, according to the Cigna Healthcare Vitality Study.
+The report findings, unveiled by Jérôme Droesch, CEO of Domestic Health and Health Services, International Health, Cigna Healthcare, indicate that the UAE's commitment to holistic health has contributed to higher-than-average vitality levels, and a better work-life balance, positioning the country as a frontrunner in health and wellbeing.

 The concept of health has evolved significantly.
 Once considered solely a reflection of physical health, it has become a broader covering body and mind, including everything from mental health to work and family life.
 As a result, Cigna Healthcare launched the evolution of its flagship 360 Well-Being survey, named as 'The Vitality Study.'